vain0x/milone-lang/docs/refs/syntax.md

     char_lit = "'" (escape | verbatim_char) "'"

 Remark: `'\0'` isn't valid.
-Unicode escape sequence is unsupported yet.

 ### String Literal Tokens

-Single-line string literal token is basically single line string enclosed by ASCII double quotes `"`.
+A single-line string literal token is basically single-line string enclosed by ASCII double quotes `"`.

-Control characters, backslash and double quotes can't appear between quotes.
-Escape sequences can be used.
+`single_verbatim` is a character that can appear inside of quotes, which is any character except for control characters, backslash and double quote.

+`escape`, defined above, can also appear inside quotes.

-    string_verbatim = [^\x00-\x1f\0x7f\\"]
+    single_verbatim = [^\x00-\x1f\0x7f\\"]
-    single_string_lit = '"' (escape | string_verbatim)* '"'
+    single_string_lit = '"' (escape | single_verbatim)* '"'

 Raw string literal token is basically string enclosed by `"""`s.
-CR (0x0d) and LF (0x0a), which are control characters, can also used between these quotes.
+CR (U+000D) and LF (U+000A), which are control characters, can also appear inside quotes.
-Unescaped double quotes can appear between these quotes, except for start and end of contents.
+Unescaped double quotes can appear middle of quotes, except for start and end of contents.
-Escape sequences can't be used and therefore unescaped backslashes are available.
+Escape sequences can't be used.
+Unescaped backslashes are available.

     raw_verbatim = [^\x00-\x09\x0b\x0c\x0e-\x1f\x7f]
-    raw_string_lit = '"""' raw_verbatim+ '"""'
+    raw_string_lit = '"""' raw_verbatim* '"""'

     string_lit =
         single_string_lit
         | raw_string_lit

-Remark: String interpolation (`$""`) are unsupported yet.
+Remark: String interpolation (`$""`) isn't supported yet.

-Identifiers and strings must not appear consecutively without spaces or newlines. (unchecked yet.)
+Identifiers and strings mustn't appear consecutively with no spaces or newlines. (unchecked yet.)

 ### Identifiers

-Identifiers consist of ASCII digits, ASCII alphabets and ASCII underscore `_`.
-Identifier can't start with a digit.
+An identifier consists of ASCII digits, ASCII alphabets and ASCII underscore `_` except it can't start with a digit.

     w0 = [A-Fa-f_]
     w1 = [0-9A-Fa-f_]